-These are by far the most common of all hiking problems.
-Hands down blisters will cause you or hikers in your group more problems than anything else except, perhaps, mosquitoes in some areas.
+By far the most common of all hiking problems, blisters will cause you or hikers in your group more problems than anything else except, perhaps, mosquitoes.

-Of course, blisters count as a soft tissue injury and so, contribute to that 34% of soft tissue injuries above.
+A soft tissue injury, and so contribute to that 34% of soft tissue injuries above.
 However, they’re usually undocumented in wilderness medicine.
 If they were, I’d guess that soft tissue injuries would be more like 80% of all injuries simply because blisters are so prolific.

 To be ready for dealing with blisters, you need a few basic supplies:

 - A lance (needle)

 - Antibiotic cream

 There are other added goodies that might help such as Hiker’s Wool, which you put in your shoes / boots as protection.

 To Lance or Not?